 Let’s be clear on this logic.

-You try to optimise a decision so deeply,
+You try to optimize a decision so profoundly,

 You try to think about every possible outcome,